 Our tutors are university graduates, who volunteer to tutor a student for an hour a week at their workplace.
 They are academic high-flyers who are experts in their subjects, and trained in child safeguarding and pedagogy.

 Our tutors are trained in child safeguarding and pedagogy.
 All tutors attend an initial 4.5 hour training and assessment centre, and we also run optional top-up training.

 We have a member of our staff in each partner school to support tutoring.
-We also run monthly tutor meet ups, creating a community of committed volunteers.

 "The Access Project’s innovative model brings our pupils into contact with high quality academic tutors, as well as driving their aspirations and academic opportunity."